andrew/ultimate-awesome/README.md

 - [awesome-political-science](https://github.com/awesomelistsio/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.
 - [awesome-privacy](https://github.com/awesomelistsio/awesome-privacy) - A curated list of tools, resources, and knowledge to protect your digital privacy and maintain online anonymity.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
+- [awesome-shopify](https://github.com/awesomelistsio/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
 - [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-sustainability](https://github.com/awesomelistsio/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
 - [awesome-test-automation](https://github.com/awesomelistsio/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.